 Who are they, Putin and the generation of my parents, born around early 50s to mid 60s.
 Their childhood comes on the 1970s, arguably the most prosperous years in the soviet history.
 Those were the golden years of the USSR, The Brezhnev's era dubbed Real Socialism.

-To understand the essence of the tragedy try to put yourself in their shoes.
-What was the environment for Putin and children like him growing up in 1970s?
-Firstly they are elites.
-They live in Moscow or Leningrad, in well off or middle class families.
+To understand the essence of the tragedy try to imagine the environment for Putin and children like him growing up in 1970s?
+First they know about themselves they are elites.
+They live in Moscow or Leningrad, in a well off or middle class families.
 Their parents involved in the party work, KGB or holding a middle to high position at some factory.
 They are not simple proletariat.
-They get a little bit or much better slice of everything.
+They get a better slice of everything.
 Better schools, which sometimes can arrange a trip abroad for the best students.
 Summer in the best Socialist Youth resorts in Crimea.
 Their life is good even by the western standards of middle class families at the time.
 But the critical point is that they are isolated from the other Russia, they see very little of it, if see it at all.
 For them that's the norm, everyone they know have life like that.

 Their education, especially history and social sciences were heavily soaked with propaganda myths.
 They were told the glorious stories of their ancestors who fought the great war and build a new country from the ground up.
 Industrialization of the most agrarian country in 10 years, the great leap forward, first man in space, the list goes on.
 They were taught that they live in the greatest country in the world and their parents and grandparents gave them all that prosperity.